Plaza Monumental de Morelia

-Plaza Monumental de Morelia (Monumental Plaza of Morelia in English), is a multi-purpose complex in Morelia, in the state of Michoacán, Mexico.
+Plaza Monumental de Morelia (Monumental Plaza of Morelia in English) is a multi-purpose complex in Morelia, Michoacán, Mexico.
 The complex can seat up to 15,000 people.
 It accommodates bullfights, jaripeos, and concerts.

+Construction for the complex began on 11 July 1951 under the administration of Michoacán governor Dámaso Cárdenas.
+It was opened to the public March 2, 1952.